bcgov/nr-bcwat/documentation/knowledge_transfer_documentation.md

 New data source additions are not required, and are only optional.
 Please ensure that any changes made are well documented incase they need to be reviewed by a third party in the future.

-## Implmentation process for updates or code fixes
+## Implementation process for updates or code fixes

 Code fixes and updates will be handled by GitHub and the flow that the BC Gov follows for most projects.
 But major database changes are done differently, and this will be outlined later in this section.
 The following are the steps for code changes to the ETL pipeline, backend, and frontend: